 By recording your financial data using the Standard Chart of Accounts, presbyteries and the Synod will have objective, comparable data to assist their committees in decision making.

-Proper use of the standard Chart of Accounts by all treasurers will
+Proper use of the standard sheets by all treasurers will

 - Simplify bookkeeping,

 - Facilitate budgeting,

 - Assist auditors, and

 - Enable comparability to be achieved.

 CHART OF ACCOUNTS